bibo1011/plenty-of-brew/README.md

 # plenty-of-brew

+### Beer Enthusiasts, finally there is an easy way to look for breweries around you!

 Application where you look for local breweries around a city.

-Links to their website, their location and phone number for business.
+Shows result that includes link to their website, their location and contact number for brewery.

+You can also see the street view of the brewery for easy find.

 You're welcome, enjoy your drink!

-## Built with
+## Built with:

 HTML 5.0